typestack/class-transformer/README.md

 In JavaScript there are two types of objects:

-* literal object
+* plain (literal) object
-* constructor object
+* class (constructor) object

-Literal objects are plain javascript objects that are instances of `Object` class.
+Plain objects are plain javascript objects that are instances of `Object` class.
-Usually you create them via `{}` notation.
+Sometimes they are called **literal** objects, when are being created via `{}` notation.
-Constructor objects are reusable objects with its own defined constructor, and maybe properties and methods.
+Class objects are instances of classes with its own defined constructor, properties and methods.
 Usually you define them via `class` notation.

 So, what is the problem?

-## Transform plain object to class object

 Sometimes you want to transform plain javascript object to the ES6 **classes** you have.
-For example, if you are getting json object from your backend, some api or from files, and after you `JSON.parse` it you have a plain javascript object, not instance of class you have.
+For example, if you are loading a json from your backend, some api or from a json file.
+After you `JSON.parse` it you have a plain javascript object, not instance of class you have.

-For example you have a list of users in your `users.json` you are trying to load:
+For example you have a list of users in your `users.json` that you are loading:

 ```json
 [{